shmuga/8mu-demo/README.md

 # MIDI Visuals

 An interactive 3D visualization that responds to MIDI controller input.
 The application creates an organic, particle-based model that can be manipulated in real-time using MIDI controllers or on-screen sliders.
+By default configure to work with Music Thing Modular 8mu.

 ![MIDI Visuals Screenshot](./docs/demo.gif)